Every day, I help families figure out which top things to do in San Diego with kids actually make sense for their trip.

 Location: Del Mar

-The San Diego County Fair, held at the Del Mar Fairgrounds, is a lively summer event offering a wide array of attractions for families.
-From thrilling carnival rides to engaging exhibits, live concerts, and non-stop entertainment, all ages love it.
-It is a big deal that people drive from Orange County and further north and east to experience.
+The San Diego County Fair, held at the Del Mar Fairgrounds between Memorial Day and the July 4th weekend, is a lively summer event offering thrilling carnival rides, engaging exhibits, live concerts, outrageous food, and nonstop entertainment.
+People drive from Orange County and further north and east to experience it.

 How to Save Money on Your San Diego Family Vacation